January 2024 Newsletter

 Better Beekeeping Through Education

+Happy New Year!
 I hope your bees are all tucked away and cozy.
-There is no hive management in January.
-You have given your colonies the proper preparations already for winter.
+There is no management in January.
+If you have given them the proper preparations for winter, they will be better without you trying to “help” them.
 Let them winter in peace.
-If there are any problems there is really nothing you can do about it now anyway.
-Let them be.
+If there are any problems, there is really nothing you can do about them now anyway.

-This is your chance to get ready for spring, clean, recondition and/or build equipment and read up on some bee biology.
+This is your chance to get ready for next year, clean, recondition and/or build equipment and read up on some biology.

 Reproduction of all or part of this article without the author’s permission is prohibited.